-The facility has cameras in the dorms areas.
+The facility has cameras in the dorm areas (ODRC dorms only).
 The facility has a dressing policy which requires all residents to be properly dressed in all common areas of the facility.
 Residents are informed that they must change clothing in the bathroom.